WarrenWarren5454/JorgeAI/README.md

 ## Overview

 JorgeAI is a desktop application designed to assist University of Houston Help Desk Analysts in quickly finding phone numbers for various UH departments.
-The application uses a database-driven approach to store and retrieve verified phone numbers, eliminating the need to search through multiple websites.
+The application uses an AI-powered approach to search for and validate phone numbers, with a self-improving cache system that learns from user feedback.

 ## Features

-- **Phone Number Search**: Quickly find phone numbers for UH departments
-- **Department Database**: Store and manage verified phone numbers
-- **AI-Powered Query Interpretation**: Understand natural language queries to find the right department
+- **AI-Powered Search**: Uses Gemini AI to interpret queries and find the right department
+- **Web Scraping**: Automatically extracts phone numbers from UH websites
+- **Smart Cache**: Stores validated phone numbers for instant retrieval
+- **Validation System**: Users can validate search results to improve the system
 - **Modern UI**: Clean, responsive interface with UH branding

+## How It Works

+1. **Search Query**: Enter a department name in the search box
+2. **AI Interpretation**: The system uses AI to interpret your query and standardize the department name
+3. **Cache Check**: The system first checks if the phone number is already in the cache
+4. **Web Search**: If not in cache, the system searches UH websites for relevant pages
+5. **Phone Extraction**: Phone numbers are extracted from the pages
+6. **AI Disambiguation**: AI analyzes the phone numbers to identify the correct one
+7. **Validation**: You can validate the result with 👍 (Good) or 👎 (Bad) buttons
+8. **Cache Update**: Validated phone numbers are added to the cache for future use

 ## Current Status

 This project is currently in active development.
 The following features are being worked on:

-- Building a comprehensive database of UH department phone numbers
 - Improving AI query interpretation accuracy
-- Enhancing the user interface
+- Enhancing the web scraping capabilities
+- Expanding the cache with more validated phone numbers
 - Adding additional search capabilities

 ## Installation